MetaHeather/picto-app/README.md

 AAU | I want to be able to follow other users | so that I can keep up with their posts AAU | I want to be able to search for other users | so that I can see their profles

+# Planned Features
+* Add search functionality to find specific users
+* Allow users to follow each other
+* Add a profile page for Pictos with sort function